Random Access to Grammar Compressed Strings: Interval-Biased Search Trees

-To see the advantage of $O(\log \frac N x)$ predecessor queries over $O(\log \log N)$, suppose that after performing the predecessor query on the first heavy path of $T$ we discover that the next heavy path to search is the heavy path suffix originating in node $u$.
+To see the advantage of $O(\log \frac U x)$ predecessor queries over $O(\log \log N)$, suppose that after performing the predecessor query on the first heavy path of $T$ we discover that the next heavy path to search is the heavy path suffix originating in node $u$.
 This means that the first predecessor query takes $O(\log \frac {N}{|S(u)|})$ time.
 Furthermore, the elements in $u$'s left size sequence (or right size sequence) are all from a universe $\{0,1, \ldots, |S(u)|\}$.
 Therefore, the second predecessor query takes $O(\log \frac {|S(u)|}{x})$ where $x=|S(u')|$ for some node $u'$ in $T(u)$.
 The first two predecessor queries thus require time $O(\log \frac {N}{|S(u)|}+\log \frac {|S(u)|}{x}) = O(\log \frac {N}{x})$.
 The time required for all $O(\log N)$ predecessor queries telescopes similarly for a total of $O(\log N)$.

 We next show how to construct an interval-biased search tree in linear time and space.
-Simply using this tree as the predecessor data structure for each heavy path suffix of $\mathcal{S}$ already results in the following lemma.
+Simply using this tree on each heavy path suffix of $\mathcal{S}$ already results in the following lemma.

 \begin{lemma} For an SLP $\mathcal{S}$ of size $n$ representing a string of length $N$ we can support random access in time $O(\log N)$ after $O(n^2)$ preprocessing time and space. \end{lemma}